A degree 4 sum-of-squares lower bound for the clique number of the Paley graph: Introduction

 All of these results apply, as we have mentioned, to the average case of computing the clique number over $G \sim \mathcal{G}(n, \frac{1}{2})$.
-Some recent literature has revisited other average-case SOS lower bounds and identified \emph{deterministic} instances over which the same quality of lower bound holds (see in particular the work of \cite{DFHT-2020-ExplicitSOSLowerHDX,HL-2022-ExplicitCSPSOSBounds}, derandomizing the result of \cite{Grigoriev-2001-SOSParity} on refuting 3-XORSAT instances).
-In this paper, we initiate the study of the same question for the clique problem, by derandomizing the SOS lower bound of \cite{DM-2015-SOSPlantedClique} for the degree 4 SOS relaxation of $\omega(G)$ with $G \sim \mathcal{G}(n, \frac{1}{2})$.
+Some recent literature has revisited other average-case SOS lower bounds and identified \emph{deterministic} instances over which the same quality of lower bound holds (see in particular the work of \cite{DFHT-2020-ExplicitSOSLowerHDX,HL-2022-ExplicitCSPSOSBounds}, derandomizing the result of \cite{Grigoriev-2001-SOSParity} on refuting 3-XORSAT instances).\footnote{Here we are interested in quantitative lower bounds showing large integrality gaps, rather than arbitrarily small integrality gaps---deterministic explicit examples giving the latter for high degrees of SOS have been shown before for several problems in works such as \cite{Grigoriev-2001-SOSParity,Laurent-2003-CutPolytopeSOS}.} In this paper, we initiate the study of the same question for the clique problem, by derandomizing the SOS lower bound of \cite{DM-2015-SOSPlantedClique} for the degree 4 SOS relaxation of $\omega(G)$ with $G \sim \mathcal{G}(n, \frac{1}{2})$.
 The deterministic graphs that achieve this derandomization are the \emph{Paley graphs}, whose clique number is a question of independent interest in number theory.
 We first review some background on the Paley graphs, and then describe our results.